toybz/movie_app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To run the code locally.
-After cloning the repo.
-Please install the dependencies using
+Please clone the repo then install the dependencies using

 ```bash
 yarn